Bettina Cirone: Photographer

 Many of her images have been personally autographed by the celebrities that she has photographed, like two signed photographs of Andy Warhol that had been taken by Cirone at Studio 54 with author and playwright Tennessee Williams.
 Pictures of George Clooney, Mary Tyler Moore holding Cirone's cat, and Mia Farrow are a few of the photographs in Cirone's home.
 International artists that she's portrayed include Jordi Aluma and Erté.

 Her works have appeared in books, such as Urban Design as Public Policy, There's No Place Like Home: Confessions of an Interior Designer, Human Biology, and Hollywood Royalty: Hepburn, Davis, Stewart, and Friends at the Dinner Party of the Century.
 A retrospective of her work was exhibited in 1995 in Norwich, Connecticut at the New England Museum for Contemporary Art.
 It was curated by Baird Jones, who said that she has been "one of New York's most durable celeb photographers."

 Cirone donated photographs or other material to the Skyscraper Museum for WTC: MONUMENT, a memorial to the World Trade Center.
 She was also one of the witnessing photographers that captured "the wrenching images, the fears and sorrows, the reconciliation, the extraordinary drive and devotion" following the 2001 World Trade Center disaster for Aileen Ghee's Witnessing documentary and Here is New York photograph exhibit.
 The proceeds benefited World Trade Center victims through the Children's Aid Society.
 In 2013, Cirone donated to the International Women's Media Foundation.

 Interviewer

 Cirone is regular New York Post contributor and has been a celebrity interviewer for World Liberty TV.
 She and Debbie Tuma were interviewers at Innerview in the Hamptons during many benefits including the Watermill Center benefit in 1996 in Long Island, New York.
 People interviewed included Demi Moore, Susan Sontag, and Robert Wilson.

-Cirone's photograph of Morgan Freeman posing with his granddaughter E'Dena Hines (stabbed to death by her boyfriend), was featured on the front page of the New York Post August 17, 2015.
+Cirone's photograph of Morgan Freeman posing with his granddaughter E'Dena Hines was featured on the front page of the New York Post August 17, 2015.

-Personal life

-In 2016 Cirone was mentioned in the book, Salvador Dalí and Andy Warhol Encounters in New York and Beyond.